James FitzPatrick (American football)

-James Joseph FitzPatrick, III (born February 1, 1964) is a retired American football offensive tackle.
+James Joseph FitzPatrick, III (born February 1, 1964) is an American former professional football player who was an offensive tackle for six seasons in the National Football League (NFL).

-James Fitzpatrick was born in Heidelberg, Germany in 1964.
-He began his Football career in Beaverton, Oregon where he was a two way starter for the State Champion Beaverton High School Beavers.
-He attended USC (University Of Southern California) where he was an outstanding offensive tackle.
-He played in the 1985 Rose Bowl against Ohio State defeating them 20 - 17.
-During his senior year, he was voted Offensive MVP (Most Valuable Player), extremely unusual for an offensive lineman.
+Fitzpatrick was born in Heidelberg, Germany.
+He began his football career in Beaverton, Oregon where he was a two way starter for the State Champion Beaverton High School Beavers.

+He attended USC (University Of Southern California), where he played in the 1985 Rose Bowl against Ohio State, defeating them 20–17.
+As a senior, he was selected as the team's Offensive Player of the Year, and was named a first team All-American.

-He was drafted in the first round (13th overall) by the San Diego Chargers in 1986.
-He played five seasons for the Chargers.
+He was selected in the first round (13th overall) by the San Diego Chargers in the 1986 NFL draft.
+He played four seasons for the Chargers.
 He was traded to the then Los Angeles Raiders in 1990 where he returned to the Colosseum for the remainder of his career.

 James now lives in Portland, Oregon, he is active in youth football.

-College career

-He played college football at the University of Southern California, where he was voted Offensive MVP his senior year.

-Professional career

-FitzPatrick played in the National Football League between 1986 and 1993.